ngreen14/course-in-a-box/modules/Module-0/_posts/2000-01-02-background.markdown

 ###**Why Open Internet is Important for You**

-Image: ”Open Wires” by opensource.com - licensed under CC BY-NC-SA 2.0
+<small>Image: ”Open Wires” by opensource.com - licensed under CC BY-NC-SA 2.0<small>

 Before you continue, watch the following video on a brief history of the Internet: https://www.youtube.com/watch?v=nVTUi6wWN3M&list=UUwephXhp75_UN-ItwM8A-4w